vmware-labs/compliance-dashboard-for-kubernetes/README.md

 To run prebuilt images in local environment:

 1. Identify local PC public IP, e.g. via ifconfig.
-2. Add a DNS record "collie.local" to that IP in /etc/hosts file
+2. Add a DNS record "collie-dev.org" to that IP in /etc/hosts file
 3. Run the deployment script, which deploys all components and forward ports to local host properly.
 ```
 cd deployment/helm-charts